-- Four (4) lease payments were paid more than sixty (60) days late; however, the lease agreements were not cancelled: - One (1) deposit for a lease payment was made over ten (10) days later;
+• Seven (7) lease payments were paid more than sixty (60) days late; however, the lease agreements were not cancelled.

 Failure to terminate lease agreements due to non-payment of rental payments, receipt rental payments, and appoint appraisers resulted in noncompliance with state laws and regulations.